espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 }
 ```

-On this code, the interrupt for the push button (wakeup) will be enabled on the LP-core by the function `ulp_lp_core_intr_enable` and the GPIO0 will be set as the input pin, triggered by the positive edge (when the state goes from low to high) and attached to the interrupt by the function `ulp_lp_core_gpio_intr_enable`.
+In this code, the interrupt for the push button (wakeup) will be enabled on the LP core by the function `ulp_lp_core_intr_enable` and the GPIO0 will be set as the input pin, triggered by the positive edge (when the state goes from low to high) and attached to the interrupt by the function `ulp_lp_core_gpio_intr_enable`.
 The wake up counter will be handled by the interrupt handler `ulp_lp_core_lp_io_intr_handler`.

 Now the loop for the blink and the wakeup counter check will start.
 The GPIO level is set by the function `ulp_lp_core_gpio_set_level`.
-If the number of pushes is 4 or higher, the HP-core will wake up by the function `ulp_lp_core_wakeup_main_processor`.
+If the number of pushes is 4 or higher, the HP core will wake up by the function `ulp_lp_core_wakeup_main_processor`.

 2. **Change the `CMakeLists.txt`**